cod182/Milestone-Project-2/README.md

 ## User Story

-- The end user is someone who is looking for a campsite to stay at, near a specific location.
-- The site will be aimed at the anyone looking to travel within the UK.
-- The site will mainly be accessed on mobile/tablet devices due to ease of acces while travelling but will also be disgned for desktop.
+The end user is someone who is looking for a campsite to stay at, near a specific location.
+The site will be aimed at the anyone looking to travel within the UK.
+The site will mainly be accessed on mobile/tablet devices due to ease of acces while travelling but will also be disgned for desktop.

+The end user will want to be able to find their nearest campsite quickly and get informatino on it.
+All information will need to be clearly displayed and easy to read.
+The colour scheme of the site will be bright with splashes of colour matching a wild/nature theme.

 ## Strategy

 ### User Needs
 - The user needs the site to be accessible mainly on mobile device but equally on tablets and desktops.
 - Information must be easy to access, clearly displayed and easy to digest.
+Font to be used is Roboto and colours will be white and green
 - Easily understand how the site works with a simple search bar and easy to find information
 - Be able to search for a location and have all campsites in the area displayed
 - Be able to click on a campsite to receive more information about the site (Services, location, opening times, website)